FRINXio/Postman/README.md

 In the pop-up window which opens, click to select the file you want to import (collection file or environment file).
 The collection or environment will now be available for use.

 ![Import into Postman](import.png "Import into Postman")

+For further guidance on using Postman please see our main [API documentation page] (https://frinxio.github.io/Frinx-docs/FRINX_ODL_Distribution/Carbon/API.html)

 For more information on particular modules, please see our documentation pages [here](https://frinxio.github.io/Frinx-docs/)